 Domaine Pierre Usseglio Vineyards, Wines, Winemaking

-Domaine Pierre Usseglio owns 22 hectares of vineyards spread out over 15 different, small parcels in Chateauneuf du Pape.
+Domaine Pierre Usseglio owns 24 hectares of vineyards spread out over 17 different, small parcels in Chateauneuf du Pape.
 1 hectare is used for the production of white Chateauneuf du Pape wine.
-The remaining 21 hectares are used for making red wine.
-The terroir is a combination of sand and rocky soils.
-The vineyards are give or take, planted to 75% Grenache, 10% Syrah, 6% Mourvedre, 5% Cinsault, 2% Counoise and 2% Muscardin for the red wine grapes.

 Domaine Pierre Usseglio Vineyards, Wines, Winemaking